COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Experiments

 \subsection{Evaluation}

-\textbf{Evaluation Setting:} For the scope of this work, we only use English non-forum FAQ items in evaluation, and leave non-English and forum FAQ items for future research as we have already observed great challenges under the current setting.

-Though forum or non-English items are not included in evaluation, we do encourage investigators who use \cough for future research consider utilizing these two categories for other potential applications (e.g., multi-lingual IR, transfer learning in IR).
+\textbf{Evaluation Setting:} For the scope of this work, we only evaluate on 1,201 ``answerable'' English non-forum FAQ items, and leave the ``unanswerable'', non-English and forum ones for future research as great challenges have been observed under current setting.
+However, we encourage investigators to utilize those three categories for other potential applications (e.g., multi-lingual IR, transfer learning in IR).